 BIC: It is an eligible activity under 24 CFR 570.203(a) Acquisition, construction, reconstruction, rehabilitation or installation of commercial or industrial buildings, structures, and other real property equipment and improvements, including railroad spurs or similar extensions.
-Such activities may be carried out by the recipient or public or private nonprofit subrecipients and 570.201 (c) Public facilities and improvements.
+Such activities may be carried out by the recipient or public or private non-profit subrecipients and 570.201 (c) Public facilities and improvements.
+Acquisition, construction, reconstruction, rehabilitation or installation of public facilities and improvements, except as provided in § 570.207(a), carried out by the recipient or other public or private non-profit entities.

-Program National Objective(s)

-LMI

-LIVII

-Program Eligibility

-This activity meets the National Objective for LMI jobs.

-Program Responsible Entity

-Hope: Greater St. Mary Community Development Foundation

-BIC: Louisiana Chamber of Commerce Foundation

-BIC.
-Louisiana Chamber of Commerce Foundation

-Program Maximum Assistance

-Program Estimated Begin and End Dates

-Administration and planning started on 5/17/2021.

-The project estimated period is 12/7/2023-12/7/2029.

-The project estimated period is 12,17,2025.

-Other Program Details
+- Program National Objective(s) LMI) - Program Eligibility This activity meets the National Objective for LMI jobs. - Program Responsible Entity City of Lake Charles. - Program Maximum Assistance - Program Estimated Begin and End Dates Administration and planning started on 5/17/2021.
+The project estimated period is 12/7/2023-12/7/2029. - Other Program Details - Program Competitive Application Overview (if applicable) - Program Method of Distribution Description/Overview (if applicable) - How Mitigation Set-Aside Activities Will Meet Definition of Mitigation?
+(If applicable) - How Mitigation Set-Aside Activities Will Address Current & Future Risks?
+(If applicable)